 That comes to my last point.
 I don’t have an answer to the questions posed but offered one viewpoint, "The devil always lies in the details."

 I am glad that several members from the Advisory Council on the Impact of New Media on Society (AIMS) were present at the seminar.
 Mr Cheong Yip Seng, chairman of the AIMS committee had offered us his thoughts on the proposal.
 Tan Tarn How from Institute of Policy Studies and Siew Kum Hong, the nominated member of Parliament were present.
-I also acknowledged and thanked several members from the public who have contributed their comments and views on the proposal.
+I acknowledged and thanked several members from the public who have contributed their comments and views on the proposal.
 Do check out Mohd Hisham‘s twitter and plurks on the timeline of how the event transpired.

 - Gerald Giam, Internet Content Consultative Committee